 Legal Disclaimer

-“This document constitutes an integral part of the Reference Offer for Basic TV / IDTV / BB and should be fully complied with by the Beneficiary at all times.
-Non compliance, incomplete or deviating application of this document by the Beneficiary, or his authorized agent, results in the suspension and ultimately termination of the Contract between and the Beneficiary.
+“This document constitutes an integral part of the Wyre Reference Offer for Basic TV / IDTV / BB and should be fully complied with by the Beneficiary at all times.
+Non compliance, incomplete or deviating application of this document by the Beneficiary, or his authorized agent, results in the suspension and ultimately termination of the Contract between Wyre and the Beneficiary.

-At any time this document is susceptible to change by , Regulator’s decision or by decision of a relevant judicial authority.
-Changes to this document will, depending on the circumstances for change, be appropriately notified to the Beneficiary and published on the website.
+At any time this document is susceptible to change by Wyre, Regulator’s decision or by decision of a relevant judicial authority.
+Changes to this document will, depending on the circumstances for change, be appropriately notified to the Beneficiary and published on the Wyre website.

-Telenet has appealed the CRC decisions of the VRM, BIPT and CSA of 29 June 2018 concerning the market analysis of the broadband and broadcasting market in Belgium and it consequently reserves all its rights in relation to this document.”

 Table of Contents